 Nate Bellinger earned a B.S. in Natural Resource Studies from the University of Massachusetts before moving to Oregon.
 After spending three years working as a firefighter, a ski instructor, and a rafting guide, Nate returned to school and earned a Master’s degree in Geography from the University of Oregon.
 His thesis documented the social and environmental impacts of Ecuador’s commercial tuna fishing industry.
 In 2014 Nate graduated from the University of Oregon School of Law with a concentration in public interest environmental and natural resources law.
 Nate began volunteering with Our Children’s Trust before law school and was hired as the Climate Law Fellow upon his graduation from law school.
 In his free time Nate enjoys trail running, backpacking, canoeing, and working in his garden.

 Meg Ward graduated from University of Oregon in 2010 with a B.S. in Environmental Studies before joining Our Children's Trust in early 2011.
-As an undergrad, Meg took part in the Environmental Leadership Program and spent time developing and implementing lesson plans in low-income middle schools across Eugene, Oregon.
-She also spent six months studying environmental planning at University of Tampere, in Tampere, Finland.
-At Our Children's Trust, Meg leads communication strategy and works closely with the amazing young people behind the legal actions.
-Meg spends as much time as she can in the outdoors in and around San Francisco, and enjoys bringing people together through dinner parties and weekend camping trips.
+As an undergrad, Meg was involved in the Environmental Leadership Program where she devoted her time to developing and implementing science curriculum in low-income schools across Eugene, Oregon.
+Before graduating, she spent six months studying environmental planning at the University of Tampere, in Tampere, Finland.
+At Our Children's Trust, Meg leads the communications team and works closely with the young people behind the legal actions to elevate their important voices within the climate movement and beyond.
+Always with a book in tow, Meg spends her time away from the screen in the outdoors surrounding San Francisco, and enjoys bringing people together through dinner parties and weekend camping trips.

 Matt McRae graduated from the College of Natural Resources at Utah State University with a B.S. in Environmental Studies.
 Matt spent eight years as a local government Climate and Energy Analyst developing climate action plans, conducting greenhouse gas inventories, evaluating climate policy, and implementing climate actions.
 Prior to working for local government, Matt worked for the National Park Service for nine years.
 Matt is the Climate Policy Strategist for Our Children's Trust.
 His work involves researching and developing the climate actions and policies necessary to achieve a stable climate.
 In his free time, you’ll find Matt with his family hiking, canoeing, and sailing.